-Q: Is it permissible for a teacher to lengthen a class which takes away from the break?
+Q: Is it permissible for a teacher to lengthen a class if as a result the break time will be shorter?

 A: Everything is dependent on the school's rules.

 Swallowing Blood

 Q: My tooth fell out and I have blood in my mouth.
 Is it permissible to swallow the blood?